amaankidwai10-maker/British-Airways-Job-Simulation/README.md

 British Airways (BA) is the flag carrier airline of the United Kingdom and one of the largest airlines in Europe.
 With thousands of flights operating daily, customer satisfaction plays a critical role in the airline's reputation and revenue.

-In this project, I analyzed **3,926 real customer reviews** collected from [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways) — one of the most trusted airline review platforms in the world.
+In this project, I analyzed **3,926 real customer reviews** collected from [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways).
 The dataset contains detailed ratings across multiple service dimensions including seat comfort, food, cabin staff, entertainment, and overall value for money.

 The project is divided into two parts:
 - **Part 1 — Exploratory Data Analysis (EDA):** Understanding the data through visualizations and statistics